najmeh25/meal-sharing/README.md

 Once started, the backend will be running at:
 📍 http://localhost:4000

-What I Learned
-During this project, I improved my skills in:
+What I Learned,During this project, I improved my skills in:

-React component design (Star Rating, Modal, Forms)

-API integration and HTTP requests
+React component design (Star Rating, Modal, Forms), API integration and HTTP requests,

-PostgreSQL data modeling
+PostgreSQL data modeling,

-Express routing and REST API development
+Express routing and REST API development,

-Using Railway and Vercel for deployment
+Using Railway and Vercel for deployment,

-Managing project tasks and debugging complex bugs
+Managing project tasks and debugging complex bugs.

 Screenshots:
 ![Meals List](./screenMeals.png)